daily-co/react-native-daily-js/README.md

 - Other participants will continue to see you upright
 - Your local video will be oriented the same way as other participant's videos on your phone (so you'd now need to cock your head to see it upright)

-On Android, your captured videow will _not_ rotate to compensate for the phone's rotation, meaning that:
+On Android, your captured video will _not_ rotate to compensate for the phone's rotation, meaning that:

 - Other participants will now see you sideways
 - Your local video will _not_ be oriented the same way as other participant's videos on your phone (it will appear upright to you)